Yugoslav September offensive

-The Yugoslav September offensive was offensive launched in September 1998 by Yugoslav forces against the Kosovo Liberation Army (KLA) during Kosovo war.
+The Yugoslav September offensive was launched in September 1998 by the Yugoslav forces against the Kosovo Liberation Army (KLA) during the Kosovo War.

 Background

-During the Kosovo war KLA launched an offensive against Yugoslav forces aiming to capture towns and expand their territory.
+During the Kosovo War, the KLA launched an offensive against Yugoslav forces aiming to capture towns and expand their territory.
 During the offensive KLA captured around 40% of Kosovo and Metohija.
 To regain territories lost in the offensive, Yugoslav troops launched an offensive in mid July that lasted until the beginning of October.
 As a result, Yugoslav troops captured most of Kosovo, with some sources claiming they captured almost the whole of Kosovo.
 The September offensive was part of that counteroffensive and was launched on 1st September.